hugoalh/hugoalh/template/CONTRIBUTING.md

 ## Documentations, Documents & Wikis

+To improve the documentations and/or documents, clone this repository, edit the documentations and/or documents, and create a pull request.

+This project and repository does not have wikis.

 ## I18ns (Internationalizations) & Translations

 This project and repository does not have necessary things to do i18ns and/or translations.

-If you want to do i18ns and/or translations on the documentations, documents and/or wikis, please see "[Documentations, Documents & Wikis](#documentations-documents--wikis)".
+If you want to do i18ns and/or translations on the documentations, documents and/or wikis, please see section "[Documentations, Documents & Wikis](#documentations-documents--wikis)".

 ## Issues